This is Not a Sequel: Chapter 1

 She wanted to yank him out of bed and make him look at it.

-So her hand reached past it.
+Her hand reached past it.

 Click.